pyvista/pyvista/docs/getting-started/what-is-a-mesh.rst

 attached to any PyVista mesh called ``.point_arrays`` or ``.cell_arrays``.

-Point data refers to arrays of values (scalars, vectors, or whatever) that live on each node of the mesh.
+Point data refers to arrays of values (scalars, vectors, etc.) that live on each node of the mesh.
 The order of this array is crucial!
 Each element in an attribute array must correspond to a node or cell in the mesh.
 Let's create some point data for the beam mesh.